-This blended online degree program, introduced at Palmer Seminary in the 2011-2012 academic year, is based on the Openseminary $^{\text{TM}}$ model for graduate theological education.
-The Online MTS in Ministry in Context teaches how to do theology in ministry.
+This blended online degree program, introduced at Palmer Seminary in the 2011 - 2012 academic year, is based on the OpenseminaryTM model for graduate theological education.
+The Online M.P.T. in Ministry in Context teaches how to do theology in ministry.
 The practical theological approach taught in this program begins by listening to the "emerging questions" that come from doing ministry in context.
 The six practices of church ministry are studied individually.
 The subjects in this program are Doing Theology in Context, Leading and Building Community, Communicating the Gospel, Leading People in the Presence of God, Missional Service, and Spiritual Formation.
 Students learn how to do theology from experienced ministers, attend online lectures, and read selected works in all the theological disciplines anywhere, anytime and on any device.

-Students must complete six modules in order to earn the M.T.S. degree in the OpenseminaryTM program.
+Students must complete six modules in order to earn the M.P.T. degree in the Openseminary $^{\text{m}}$ program.
 Each module consists of a total of 21 weeks of coursework consisting of online readings, assignments, discussions, and a final summative project.
-The modules may also have a week-long on-ground engagement.
+The modules may also have a 3-day residency.
 For administrative purposes, each module is divided into three phases, even though the module is a seamless whole: the prologue (part A), the on-ground engagement (part B); and the final project phase (part C).
 Two modules are offered each academic year.